 Description - Work with local law enforcement and the Renville County TZD (Toward Zero Deaths) Safe Roads Coalition to educate drivers on laws that pertain to pedestrian and bicycle interaction.
 This information can be compiled and distributed to all local drivers.
 Education on distracted driving is also important, as distraction is a key factor in many accidents.
-Drivers should be reminded that bikes are allowed to use any street in the community, but also let them know about the City's efforts to create and promote any "share the road" routes within the community.
-The BOLD School District's driver education course is another opportunity to educate new drivers on laws related to pedestrian and bicycle interaction.
+Drivers should be reminded that bikes are allowed to use any street in the community, but also let them know about the City's efforts to create and promote any local "share the road" routes.
+The RCW School District's driver education course is another opportunity to educate new drivers on laws related to pedestrian and bicycle interaction.

-Objective 3: Improve and enforce city ordinances and planning documents to support a culture of active living throughout Bird Island.
+Objective 3: Improve and enforce city ordinances and planning documents to support a culture of active living throughout Renville.